By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 ‘Joyous, Irreverent, Insightful’In London this evening (November 24), the Baillie Gifford Prize for Nonfiction has been awarded to journalist and author Craig Brown for One Two Three Four: The Beatles in Time (4th Estate, April).
 Brown is known to many as a satarist and critic, his parodies read by many in Private Eye, a current affairs magazine.

-As you may remember, this award program has a £50,000 purse (66,762.75) and was won last year by historian Hallie Rubenhold for The Five: The Untold Lives of the Women Killed by Jack the Ripper from Penguin Random House’s Doubleday in the UK and from Houghton Mifflin Harcourt in the States.
+As you may remember, this award program has a £50,000 purse (US$66,762.75) and was won last year by historian Hallie Rubenhold for The Five: The Untold Lives of the Women Killed by Jack the Ripper from Penguin Random House’s Doubleday in the UK and from Houghton Mifflin Harcourt in the States.

 And Brown’s work may be familiar to you from his 2017 Ma’am Darling: 99 Glimpses of Princess Margaret, also from 4th Estate, in which the term “kaleidoscopic” already was being for his eclectic, fast-cut, anecdotal approach to building a biographical mosaic.